Big Data with No Thinking

 Offer 3 – 50 issues for $75.00

-In all 3 offers in the codes at the top it had the expiration of my print subscription so they knew I was a previous subscriber.
-I assume they did not mine the database to know that I converted that account to digital – these were clearly to get me to come back to print.
+In all three offers in the codes at the top, the expiration of my print subscription was listed, so they knew I was a previous subscriber.
+I assume they did not mine the database to know that I converted that account to digital—these were clearly to get me to come back to print.

-The real part of my rant is getting these 3 offers on the same day.
+The fundamental part of my rant is getting these three offers on the same day.
 This is just silly.
-Typically I just throw them in the trash but I was curious.
-Looking at the 3 offers more closely.
-Had I received them on different days I would not be able to compare and if any of them seemed like a value I might have bought.
+Typically, I just throw them in the trash, but I was curious.
+I looked at the 3 offers more closely.
+Had I received them on different days, I would not have been able to compare them, and if any of them seemed valuable, I might have bought them.

-Offer 2 seems to be the best “deal” since it is 2x the issues of offer 1 and I get to make someone else happy by sending them 50 isses.
+Offer 2 seems to be the best “deal” since it is two times the number of issues of offer 1, and I get to make someone else happy by sending them 50 issues.
+Unfortunately, most people I know read it digitally, so there is no one to give it to.

-Offer 1 is not bad but not as good as #2.
+Offer 1 is not bad, but it is not as good as #2.

-I just thought in the age of big data and rising mailing costs that a a company like Business Week would be smarter about these offers.
-Stagger the days etc. The worst offender is American Express.
+I just thought that in the age of big data and rising mailing costs, a company like Business Week would be smarter about these offers—stagger the days, etc. The worst offender is American Express.
 I often get 10 of the same offers in the mail for my various jobs and companies over the years.
-A simple check of the company would show half of them are not active nor am I associated with them.
+A simple check of the company would show that half of them are not active, nor am I associated with them.
 Again, big data can help sort all of this out.